 A little tea should work

-Herbal teas have been used heal various conditions for many years.
+Herbal teas have been used to heal various conditions for many years.
 Those with rosacea will benefit from green, lavender, chamomile, and peppermint teas.
 Be sure to never drink scolding hot tea, remember hot beverages will only increase your redness.
 Instead, cool the tea after boiling it.
 Tea compresses can also be created by absorbing a washcloth into your tea and holding it over any red areas.
 The tea will be absorbed through your pores, which allows your skin to directly benefit from it.

 Although there is no way to prevent rosacea there are a few things you can do to reduce the symptoms: